freemind002/leetcode_problems/README.md

       >
     </td>
     <td>
-      <a href="leetcode_75/605.
+      <a href="Study Plan/LeetCode 75/605.
 Can Place Flowers/main.py"
         >605.
 Can Place Flowers</a
       >
     </td>